saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Test Code Overview
+You can see an [example of the project code here.](https://github.com/walkerlj0/Quickstart_Android/tree/master/Mod2/2.03)

 The first thing you need to know is which capabilities are required to run a test using Appium and a local Android Device: